Anity-Developers/Anity-Jobs/README.md

-# The Job posting platform for Africa
+# The Job posting platform for Africa.